Ray Kellogg (director): Career

 Following the war Kellogg went to Hollywood working in special effects for 20th Century Fox, eventually heading the unit.
 He made his debut as a director with The Killer Shrews and The Giant Gila Monster in 1959.
 Both films would later be parodied in Mystery Science Theater 3000.

 He co-directed The Green Berets in 1968 with John Wayne, a controversial war film set during the then conflict in Vietnam that involved the US Army.

-In 1969, Kellogg appeared in a Petticoat Junction episode (Joe Saves the Post Office, S6/Ep20).
-He was the Whitehouse Security Guard, towards the end of the show.

 He died in Ontario, California of cancer.